PrateekVyasam/drone-project/Build-Log.md

 issue identified and corrected.
 Second flight and arm extension testing documented in Update 15.

-## Update 15 — Second Flight, Frame Failure, and Proof of Flight · August 2026
+## Update 15 (Final For Prototype 1) — Second Flight, Frame Failure, and Proof of Flight · August 2026

 **What I did:**
 Conducted the second flight of Prototype 1 with the revised objective of